pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 ## Work with the content locally

 On your computer, go to the directory where you cloned the wiki.
-There should be a directory called `wiki` containing a file called `Home.md`&mdash;the Markdown source for the welcome page the wiki displayed when you created it online.
+There should be a directory called `wiki` containing a file called `Home.md` containing the Markdown source for the welcome page the wiki displayed when you created it online.

 You can now work with the wiki using the [Git centralized workflow](../../tools/tools-git-basics#centralized-workflow) or the [GitHub flow](../../tools/tools-git-basics#github-flow), using the familiar cycle of pull, edit, commit, push.